pallets/flask/docs/async-await.rst

 If you wish to use background tasks it is best to use a task queue to trigger background work, rather than spawn tasks in a view function.
-With that in mind you can spawn asyncio tasks by serving Flask with a ASGI server and utilising the asgiref WsgiToAsgi adapter as described in :ref:`asgi`.
+With that in mind you can spawn asyncio tasks by serving Flask with an ASGI server and utilising the asgiref WsgiToAsgi adapter as described in :ref:`asgi`.
 This works as the adapter creates an event loop that runs continually.